amsliu/writingSamples/README.md

 Individual documentation pages should have a clearly identified owner responsible for keeping content accurate and up to date.

 In addition, PAGEO has a dedicated documentation owner.
-If you have questions about structure, standards, or how to apply this framework, you may reach out to the PAGEO documentation owner, {FON Amson Liu}, for guidance.
+If you have questions about structure, standards, or how to apply this framework, you may reach out to the documentation owner, Amson Liu, for guidance.

-For documentation feedback, corrections, or suggestions, the recommended method of engagement is to open a BBGitHub issue.
+For documentation feedback, corrections, or suggestions, the recommended method of engagement is to open a GitHub issue.
 This ensures feedback is visible, trackable, and properly routed.
 ```